source-medium/tap-fairing/README.md

   - annoyingly, the `next` and `prev` links are present in the response as long as there are records returned in the `data` list, and are `null` when no results are returned.
 * the nitty gritty: if there's no `id` in the state, we do a binary search using `until` to find a partial page of records, which must include the oldest record.
 Starting from that page, we paginate forward using `before`.
 Each page is reversed before yielding records so they are in proper chronological order.
 * the replication key is `id` because that's what we need to start forward pagination on incremental replication, so we need it in the state.
 We lie to the singer sdk and say records are sorted but please don't check.

+The `questions` endpoint uses full table replication because the API does not support any filtering.

+All database `id` columns are strings.

 ## Installation